v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-initialize-method.md

 ## <a name="parameters"></a>Parametri
  `emitter`
- [in] Un puntatore all'interfaccia di emissione dei metadati.
+ [in] A pointer to the metadata emitter interface.

  `filename`
- [in] Il nome di file in cui vengono scritti i simboli di debug.
+ [in] The file name to which the debugging symbols are written.
 Se specificato per un writer che non usa i nomi file, il parametro sarà ignorato.

  `pIStream`
- [in] Se specificato, il writer di simboli genererà i simboli nel dato <xref:System.Runtime.InteropServices.ComTypes.IStream> invece che al file specificato nel `filename` parametro.
+ [in] If specified, the symbol writer will emit the symbols into the given <xref:System.Runtime.InteropServices.ComTypes.IStream> rather than to the file specified in the `filename` parameter.
 Il parametro `pIStream` è facoltativo.

  `fFullBuild`
- [in] `true` se si tratta di una ricompilazione completa. `false` se si tratta di una compilazione incrementale.
+ [in] `true` if this is a full rebuild; `false` if this is an incremental compilation.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche